Art in the Garden

 Cactus House Artwork

-Local artist, author and long-time collaborator with the Botanic Garden, Ingrid Sylvester, has produced a mural that now resides in the Cactus House.
+Local artist, author and long-time collaborator with the Botanic Garden, Ingrid Sylvestre, has produced a mural that now resides in the Cactus House.
 Depicting a desert scene, the mural shows the succulents on display in our glasshouse in their natural environment, providing context for visiting tours.
 For further illustration of the harsh environments in which our cactii survive take a read of this poem, Arid House, inspired by the Botanic Garden’s very own glasshouse.

 Download the Nature Trail

 Suitable for young children, this activity teaches about the wildlife in the garden, allowing kids to colour in pictures of animals as they find them hidden in their natural habitats around the garden.